Severe Injuries Can Result From South Carolina Truck Accidents

 Statute of Limitations

-If the insurer can delay resolving your claim until the statute of limitations has expired, you will lose your right to file a lawsuit, give up important leverage in your negotiations, and be compelled to accept an unfairly low settlement offer
+If you are still working on resolving your claim with the insurere when the statute of limitation has expires, you will lose your right to file a lawsuit, give up important leverage in your negotiations, and could be compelled to accept an unfairly low settlement offer.

 Comparative Fault